 The other day, we received a question from Sean Duran (on Twitter as @esotericsean.)
-In part one of this two part series, we broke down how we launched our production company.
+Make movies?
+Dreaming about it?
+Well, in part one of this two part series, we broke down how we launched our production company.

 Today, we look at the second part of Sean’s question: